veeral-patel/how-to-secure-anything/README.md

 [Looking at benchmarks](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.849.2782&rep=rep1&type=pdf) may help us come up with this number.

+Any system has additional requirements in addition to its security requirements.
+These two sets of requirements may conflict, so you may need to relax your security requirements.

+Going back to the example above, our policy is that only a tiny percentage of prisoners may leave the prison without permission.
+But what if there's a fire?

+If you've achieved this low escape rate by building a fully autonomous fortress with no fire detection or human override, the results may be suboptimal.

 ## Security models

 We can then turn our policy into a more detailed model.
 A model is a set of rules, a specification, we can follow to achieve our policy.
 Our policy is our "what", the model is our "how".